 Market Research, Pricing, Calendar & Preferences

 Knowing what car to list is crucial when it comes to renting.
 In order to do this, you need to do some research in the area that you live in.
 The best performing cars at the moment are mid-size, large SUVs and luxury sports cars.
 However, if you live in San Francisco, chances are that no one is going to rent a large SUV.
 Be smart about your surroundings.
 You’ll also want to check on the prices of current listings and see if it’s possible for you to undercut them by a lot.

 Undercutting the market is the key to making a ton of money on Turo.
 Like I stated earlier, I have seen people list their Civics and other cars for around $90/day.
 A more realistic price for a car like that is $30-$40/day.
 If you’re able to obtain a vehicle and rent for that amount, chances are your car will be rented around 22+ days a month.
 People will also frequent your rental more often and you’ll get a bunch of repeat renters.

 It’s also pretty hard to undercut the market when you can’t get a good deal on a car.
 For our first few cars, we leased them.
 Negotiating a good deal from the start is extremely important to the success of your soon to be rental empire!
-For example, a high end sports car can easily rent for $120/day but to maximize your profits, you shouldn’t have a monthly payment over $1,000.
+For example, high-end sports car rentals can in certain cases go for $120/day but to maximize your profits, you shouldn’t have a monthly payment over $1,000.
 The idea behind this is that you want to make more money per month on the car than it depreciates so you can sell it in the coming months.

 Important Tip: Make sure you price your cars manually.
 Turo has a feature that auto prices your car based on market data but do not do that!
 When you initially list your car, it will automatically default to this option!
 Keep the price of your cars consistent.
 Their market data tool is cool but doesn’t work well if everyone else is listing their cars for $90 and you want to list yours for $40.